xenon-middleware/xenon-tutorial/source/index.rst

       # let's see what help is available for slurm
       xenon scheduler slurm --help

-Let's first ask what queues the slurm scheduler has.
-We need to specify location, otherwise we don't know who to ask.
+Let's first ask what queues the SLURM scheduler has.
+For this, we need to specify a location, otherwise ``xenon`` does not know who to ask.
 According to the help, ``LOCATION`` is any location format supported by ``ssh`` or ``local`` scheduler.
+Our dockerized SLURM machine is reachable as ``localhost:10022``.
+We'll also need to provide a ``--username`` and ``--password`` for that location, as follows:

 .. code-block:: bash

-      xenon scheduler slurm --location ssh://xenon@localhost queues    # errors, invalid LOCATION string format xenon scheduler slurm --location ssh://localhost queues          # also errors xenon scheduler slurm --location localhost queues                # error because it tries to connect to default port 22 (should be 10022)

-      # check the xenon scheduler ssh --help help to find out the valid syntax for LOCATION
-      xenon scheduler ssh --help
-      xenon scheduler slurm --location localhost:10022 queues          # immediately returns authentication timeout error (a bit confusing, it's not a timeout issue I think FIXME)

-      # we need to also provide credentials
-      xenon scheduler slurm --help

-      # so --username and --password
-      xenon scheduler slurm --username xenon --password javagat --location localhost:10022 queues   # winning!
+      xenon scheduler slurm --location localhost:10022 --username xenon --password javagat queues
       # returns:
       Available queues: mypartition, otherpartition
       Default queue: mypartition